 - It has also been shown to be effective against enveloped viruses such as Avian Influenza (AI) and African swine fever (ASF) (Juszkiewicz et al., 2019).

-- pHorce contains formic acid and therefore helps to control levels of potentially harmful pathogens that may be present in feed or raw materials and reduces the transmission of these to the animal.
+- pHorce contains formic acid and therefore helps to control levels of potentially harmful pathogens that may be present in feed or raw materials and reduces the transmission of these to the animal

 - pHorce is part of Anpario’s Acid Based Eubiotic (ABE) range and is a concentrated blend of pure liquid formic and propionic acids on a unique mineral carrier delivery system; chosen to ensure maximum efficacy during feed manufacture and throughout the gastrointestinal tract (GIT).

-- Recent trial work supported by Anpario has shown positive results of including pHorce in feed which was co-infected with porcine reproductive and respiratory syndrome virus (PRRSV), porcine epidemic diarrhoea virus (PEDV) and Seneca virus A (SVA).
+- Recent trial work supported by Anpario has shown positive results of including pHorce in feed which was co-infected with porcine reproductive and respiratory syndrome virus (PRRSV), porcine epidemic diarrhea virus (PEDV) and Seneca virus A (SVA).

 - Feed has been identified as a potential risk for contamination of PEDV (Dee et al., 2014) and subsequently, the risk to feed associated with other viruses has since been identified (Dee et al., 2016).
 Therefore, work of this nature is valuable in understanding how these risks can be mitigated.